catid/longhair/README.md

 This means that if the number of recovery blocks to generate is small, then it may be worthwhile using the GF(256) version of the codec even for larger amounts of data.
-The break-even point for performance is around m < 14 symbols, where the simpler CRS codes start performing better than Wirehair for encoding.
+The break-even point for performance is around m < 20 symbols, where the simpler CRS codes start performing better than Wirehair for encoding.

-I think if windowing is applied to the encoder, I can push this farther, so before working on the GF(64) code I'm going to add some optimizations to the GF(256) case.
-And the GF(256) version will be included in the final codec.

 #### Credits